Asian markets bounce back from omicron sell-offs

 Smaller company stocks fared worse than the rest of the market.
 The Russell 2000 index fell 1.6%, to 2,139.87.

-In the U.S., President Joe Biden will announce on Tuesday new steps he is taking, “while also issuing a stark warning of what the winter will look like for Americans that choose to remain unvaccinated,” the White House press secretary said over the weekend.
+In the U.S., President Joe Biden is expected to announce new steps he is taking, “while also issuing a stark warning of what the winter will look like for Americans that choose to remain unvaccinated,” the White House press secretary said over the weekend.

 Another feared outcome of the omicron variant is that it could push inflation even higher and if it leads to closures at ports, factories and other key points of the long global supply chains leading to customers could worsen already ensnarled operations.